Axelrod-Python/Axelrod/docs/contributing.rst

 Is your strategy honest?
 ^^^^^^^^^^^^^^^^^^^^^^^^

-In general the rules for an 'honest' strategy is very simple:
+The rules for an 'honest' strategy are very simple:

 1. It does not change what it's opponents do/know.
 2. It forgets everything every time it starts playing someone (this is implemented with the :code:`reset` method).